Old Library, Cardiff

 The Old Library (Yr Hen Lyfrgell) is a Grade II* listed building in Cardiff, Wales.
 It is located in the centre of the city at the northern end of The Hayes.
 Originally the Cardiff Free Library, it was used as the city's Central Library until it was replaced in 1988.
-It has been used for other purposes since that time and is currently the home of the Cardiff Story museum and Menter Caerdydd, a community-based Menter Iaith organisation which works to raise the profile of the Welsh language in Cardiff.
+It has been used for other purposes since that time and is currently the home of the Cardiff Story museum and (since 2021) the Royal Welsh College of Music and Drama.

 The building is noted for its colonnaded exterior and original tiled entrance corridor.